Vasily257/movies-explorer-frontend/README.md

 A server link: https://api.kalmykov.moviesexplorer.nomoredomains.sbs/
 A backend part: https://github.com/Vasily257/movies-explorer-api

+## Animation
+The project uses simple animation like a smooth change of opacity or background color.
+Also the project has an animated preloader which displaying when user makes a request.

 ## Usage
 The project uses the following main library:
 - React.js v18